ofekengel/pyservice-wrapper/README.md

 ```
 #### NOTES:
 - When invoked using scm (PyInstalled and installed as a service), `BlockingService`
-will run `main()` is a separate spawned process.
+will run `main()` in a separate spawned process.
-- SIGINT will be sent to that process the scm stop is called
+- `SIGINT` will be sent to that process when stopping using scm
-- `svc_class` attribute is not supported in linux
+- `svc_class` attribute is not supported in linux and will have no effect

 ## Service Tooling
 Controls for installing\removing the service are provided using the `ServiceTools`.